MichLiang/michliang.github.io/musings.md

 ---

-> Recently, I've started dabbling in reading again (mainly recommendations from friends, family, NYT best sellers, and BookTok).
+> Recently, I've started reading again (mainly recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
 I've collected some thoughts here, mostly to help myself keep track.
-There may be spoilers here!
+There may be spoilers!

+Currently reading:
+- Atomic Habits by James Clear
+- The Three Body Problem by Liu Cixin

+Currently listening to:
+- I'm Glad My Mom Died by Jennette McCurdy

 ### 2024 Reads: